mmiddleton3301/intersproc/README.md

 InterSproc is a C# class library used to provide simple and clean access to an SQL Server database's stored procedure layer.

+## ** [12/05/2018] Now in dotnet Standard 2.0 flavour! ** ##
+InterSproc has recently been rewritten as a dotnet Standard 2.0 library!

+You can now use InterSproc in dotnet core 2 projects and the full fat .NET framework version 4.6.1 and beyond.

 ## Why "InterSproc" and not $INSERT_ORM_HERE$ (e.g. Entity Framework, NHibernate, etc)?
 InterSproc is for stored procedures only.
 InterSproc is **not** an ORM.